plausible/website/_posts/2020-07-30-how-we-bootstrapped-our-startup-from-400-to-2-750-mrr-in-135-days-without-ads.md

 * [Website speed](https://plausible.io/lightweight-web-analytics) - Google Analytics tracks a lot of data so if you insert their scripts on your site, it may affect the page loading speed.
 Our tool weighs less than 1 KB so tiny impact on site speed.

-* [Privacy regulations](https://plausible.io/data-policy) - Google Analytics uses cookies and tracks personal data so your site needs to have cookie banner and prompts to get GDPR consent too.
+* [Privacy regulations](https://plausible.io/data-policy) - [Google Analytics uses cookies](https://plausible.io/blog/google-analytics-cookies) and tracks personal data so your site needs to have cookie banner and prompts to get GDPR consent too.
 Our tool is compliant with the privacy regulations out of the box.

-And a few more such as one focused on [how we help agencies and freelancers](https://plausible.io/for-freelancers-agencies) better serve their client.
-We then added a page for each of these.
-8 pages in total with more than 1,000 words in each.
+And a few more such as one focused on [how we help agencies and freelancers](https://plausible.io/for-freelancers-agencies) better serve their clients.
+We published 8 product pages in total with more than 1,000 words in each.
 Full of interesting and useful content rather than salesy stuff.
 You can find them all in our top menu.

-This helps make our site more complete, gives potential customers more information about us and gives search engines more content that they can index which gives us more ways to get discovered by more people.
+This helps make our site more complete.
+It gives potential users more information about us when they're doing their research.
+And it gives search engines more content that they can index which gives us additional ways to get discovered by more people.

 ## Start publishing interesting blog posts